‘Law & Order: SVU’ Star Philip Winchester Not Returning To Show After Current Season

-There was both happy and sad news for fans of NBC’s hit television crime drama Law & Order: Special Victims Unit on Friday, March 29.
+There was both happy and sad news for fans of NBC’s hit television crime drama, Law & Order: Special Victims Unit, on Friday, March 29.

 As The Inquisitr previously reported, the series was renewed for a record-breaking 21st season, making it the longest-running primetime live-action show in TV history.

 “This incredible run is an example of what happens when producers, writers, and actors all come together and create a show that, year after year, speaks to its audience in a powerful way.
 We couldn’t be more proud of this remarkable achievement,” said a statement from NBC’s co-chairmen, Paul Telegdy and George Cheeks.

 However, when Season 21 begins in late 2019, it will air without actor Philip Winchester, who has been portraying Assistant District Attorney Peter Stone since Season 19.
 The 38-year-old revealed the shocking news in two separate Twitter posts.